Palm Beach County Paternity Lawyer

 The mother of a child born out of wedlock is the natural guardian of the child and is entitled to primary residential care and custody of the child unless a court of competent jurisdiction enters an order stating otherwise.

-If you have not established parental rights by court order, our Palm Beach paternity lawyers are experienced in paternity law and can guide you through the process.
+If you have not established parental rights by court order, our paternity lawyer is experienced in paternity law and can guide you through the process.
 We also have experience in LGBTQ paternity and maternity actions and have successfully obtained parental rights for same sex parents of minor children born outside of marriage.

 Establishing Paternity/Parental Rights in Florida